 Sacred Medicines have been used for thousands of years by our ancestors and indigenous people for many purposes including healing, gaining knowledge, and spiritual growth.
 For example, the Huichol of Mexico use Peyote as their sacrament, Siberian shamans use Amanita Muscaria, Amazon tribes use Ayahuasca and Yopo, Andean people use San Pedro, the Mazatec of Mexico use Psilocybin Mushrooms and the people of Gabon use Iboga.
 In modern times these substances have been classified as drugs having no known value in many countries of the world, and consequently are illegal there.
 Increasingly, both scientific research and personal reports indicate that this is simply not true; that Sacred Medicines do indeed have great value to those who need them.

-In the U.S. most Sacred Medicines are illegal to sell or possess with the exception of those protected by freedom of religious use for certain organizations.
-However, I provide preparation and integration support for people who consider or have already participated in Sacred Medicine ceremonies.
-There are also countries where these substances are legal, and I may offer guided Healing Journeys to them in the future.
+In the U.S. most Sacred Medicines are illegal to consume, sell or possess with the exception of those protected by freedom of religious use for certain organizations.
+There are other countries where these substances are legal.
+Regardless of legal status, I provide preparation and integration support for people who consider or have already participated in Sacred Medicine ceremonies/sessions.
+I do not sell these substances.

 The results of scientific studies are spreading throughout the internet, and personal stories are being shared with social media.
 As society awakens to the potential benefits of Sacred Medicines it is inevitable that people will continue to explore these substances with or without government approval.
 For this reason my goal is to provide the information and guidance necessary for people to minimize the risks and maximize the benefits of their experience.